MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - System Extensions health command `mdatp health --details system_extensions`
 - Bug and performance fixes

+- **(GA) Network protection available for macOS**

+Network protection for macOS is now available for all Mac devices onboarded to Defender for Endpoint.
+Devices must meet the minimum requirements.
+To learn more, see [Use network protection to help prevent macOS connections to bad sites](network-protection-macos.md).

 ### May-2023 (Build: 101.98.71  | Release version: 20.123032.19871.0)